Wodajo/Offensive/labs/dump/Metasploitable2 - abandoned/log-T1-21-hydra.md

 ```
  (UNKNOWN) [10.0.2.5] 21 (ftp) : Connection refused
 ```
 so "Dos" again.
-I'm begginig to think that ftp block incoming connections after several unsuccessfull attempts for a little time.
+I'm beggining to think that ftp block incoming connections after several unsuccessfull attempts for a little time.

 `netcat` claim that FTP is up again